 Non-return valves work automatically, which means that most are not controlled by a person or an external control but by the media flow itself.
 Depending on exactly what a non-return valve is used for, where it is used, the media flow and the budget available, there are a variety of different types of designs to select from according to the specific application.
 Types of non-return valves include those designed using a diaphragm, a swing or tilting disc, a stop, a lift, or a ball non-return valve.

 Which applications is a non-return valve used for?

-Domestic uses: Home heating systems, sprinkler systems and inflatable mattresses all use non-return valves.
-In some cases, the non-return valve can be a critical safety feature, for example to prevent contaminated, used water from re-entering a domestic water supply.
+Home heating systems, sprinkler systems and inflatable mattresses all use non-return valves.
+In some cases, the non-return valve can be a critical safety feature.
+For example, to prevent contaminated, used water from re-entering a domestic water supply.

 INOXPA non-return valves from BM Engineering

-The INOXPA 72700 is a non-return valve designed specifically for processing industries, preventing both a loss of pump prime and water hammer.
-Used widely in food processing, pharmaceutical, oil and chemical industries, the INOXPA non return valve is available for use with Tri-Clamp, DIN 11851, RJT, weld OD and weld DIN connections.
-INOXPA are renowned for their work in hygienic industry sectors, with a focus on stainless steel processing pumps valves and other components used in this arena.
+The INOXPA is a non-return valve that’s designed specifically for processing industries, preventing both a loss of the pump prime and water hammer.
+Used widely in food processing, pharmaceutical, oil and chemical industries, the INOXPA non-return valve is available for use with Tri-Clamp, DIN 11851, RJT, weld OD and weld DIN connections.
+INOXPA are renowned for its work in hygienic industry sectors, with a focus on stainless steel processing pumps, valves, and other components used in this arena.